 3. See the obvious.
 When we aren’t so captivated by the chatter in our heads or how we are feeling we naturally end up more aware of what is right now.
 Right now there is far less overwhelm and monitoring of thought and feelings.
 Right now it is far easier to see the next obvious next step.
 Look for the “no brainer” decision.
 Or as one of my clients puts it, “the of course” option.

-When we step back and see that we are caught up in our old cycle of perfectionism and procrastination we dramatically increase the number of options we have to move forward.
-We don’t have to change or fix our thoughts and feelings for this to occur.
-Letting them be, allows us to stay more present to the obvious next steps we need to take.
+When we step back and see that we are going through in our old cycle of perfectionism and procrastination we dramatically increase the number of options we have to move forward.
+To overcome perfectionism, we don’t have to change or fix our thoughts and feelings for this to occur.
+However, letting them be, allows us to stay more present to the obvious next steps we need to take.
 To listen to ourselves at a deeper level – beyond the noise and chatter of our minds.

 If you’d like to dive in deeper, I’d suggest you start with my latest eGuide, The Backwards Way to Move Forward Today, which you can download for free here.